duganla-dev/collide-server-monitor/README.md

 ## Server
-`server.js` Is the Server for the client to conntect to.
+`server.js` Is the Server for the client(s) to conntect to.

 ## Client
-`client.js` Will run on the serer that you want to monitor.
-Config.txt is sets the server Adress, Port, Server Name, Server ID.
+`client.js` Will run on the server that you want to monitor.
+Config.txt sets the server: Adress, Port, Server Name, Server ID.

 ## Dashboard
-`server.html` Is the dashboard to monitor the clients
+`server.html` Is the dashboard to monitor the client(s)

 ## Notes
 `server.html` will be renamed to `dashboard.html`